holgerbrandl/kalasim/docs/userguide/docs/component.md

 *Data*  components may be placed in a queue.
 This component will not be activated as there is no associated process method.

+## Process Definition

-In order to make an *active*  component it is necessary to first define a class.
-There has to be at least one sequence generator method, normally called `process`:
+In order to make an *active*  component it is necessary to extend `Component` to provide (at least) one sequence generator method, normally called `process`:

 ```